Lilach26/Je_prepare-Recipes_app/README.md

 # Je Prepare

-An Android recipes app, connected to Fire-Store data-base.
+Android recipes app for saving your own recipes, internet recipes, manage shopping list, and searching for recipes by ingredients.
+Developed in Java, Android Studio and Fire-Store DB.